Raising children in the digital age (video)

 According to the American Cancer Society (ACS), more than 3.3 million men in the U.S. are living with prostate cancer, which grows in the prostate gland that sits below the bladder and produces semen.
-Prostate cancer usually grows slowly; however, some forms are aggressive and can spread quickly, making early detection, primarily through screening, and surveillance vital.
+Prostate cancer usually grows slowly.
+However, some forms are aggressive and can spread quickly, making early detection — primarily through prostate cancer screening — and closely watching the cancer, known as surveillance, vital.

 “When exams are done, if there is concern for possible prostate cancer, like elevated PSA level or abnormal findings on a digital rectal exam, a prostate MRI may be recommended,” says Dr. David Hatcher, a board-certified urologist affiliated with Sharp Memorial Hospital.